Skip to content

 )

-At the end of the procedure, data_synth is a RelationalData object containing the full synthetic version of Airbnb, including the previously missing text columns in the host and listings tables.
+At the end of the procedure, data_synth is a RelationalData object containing the synthetic version of the Airbnb dataset, including the text column name in the listings table.